-Recommendation: FWF recommends Filippa K to consolidate its supply base by limiting the number of supplier in its 'tail end'.
+Requirement: FWF requires Filippa K to consolidate its supply base by limiting the number of supplier in its 'tail end'.
 To achieve this, Filippa K should determine whether suppliers where they buy less than 2% of their FOB are of strategic relevance.
 Additionally, Filippa K could start analysing how many suppliers they have per product style, and see if all suppliers are in fact needed.
-Buyers should ensure they are consulting with one another to see if an existing supplier has capacity to produce a product, before making the decision to start with a new supplier.
-Shortening the tail will reduce the social compliance risks that Filippa K is exposed to and will allow Filippa K to improve working conditions in a more efficient and effective way.
-Additionally, limiting the number of different countries in which Filippa K is producing could help buyers and designers better understand the local country context and risks associated with production.
 It is advised to describe the process of consolidation in a sourcing strategy that is agreed upon with top management/sourcing staff.

 PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 1.2 Percentage of production volume from production locations where a business relationship has existed for at least five years.
-62% Stable business relationships support most aspects of the Code of Labour Practices, and give production locations a reason to invest in improving working conditions.
+67% Stable business relationships support most aspects of the Code of Labour Practices, and give production locations a reason to invest in improving working conditions.
 Supplier information provided by member company.
 3 4 0

 Comment: Filippa K values long term relationships based on close cooperation with its suppliers.
-62% of their 2016 purchasing volume comes from factories they have worked with for more than 5 years.
+67% of their 2017 purchasing volume comes from factories they have worked with for more than 5 years.